dianuhs/finops-lite/README.md

 Most cloud cost tooling optimizes for visualization.
 FinOps Lite optimizes for reasoning.

 Instead of dashboards that passively refresh, FinOps Lite produces deterministic cost reports that can be inspected, exported, diffed across time, and embedded directly into workflows.
-It is designed for practitioners who want to understand *why* spend changes, not just *that* it did.
+It is designed for practitioners who want to understand why spend changes, not just that it did.

 FinOps Lite intentionally focuses on correctness, portability, and signal quality.
 It is a foundation layer for higher-order FinOps automation rather than an all-in-one platform.

 ---

-## Core Capabilities

-### Rolling Cost Overview
+## Core Capability: Rolling Cost Overview

 Analyze the last N days of cloud spend and compare it to the previous period.

 Includes: